 Participating in regular physical activity and limiting sedentary behaviour is an effective way to prevent the development of many health risks, regardless of age, gender, ethnicity and socioeconomic status.
-Since 1995, the Canadian Society for Exercise Physiology (CSEP) and the Public Health Agency of Canada (PHAC) have worked together on the development of Canadian Physical Activity Guidelines and the Canadian Sedentary Behaviour Guidelines to promote healthy active living in the Canadian population.
+Since 1995, the Canadian Society for Exercise Physiology (CSEP) and the Public Health Agency of Canada (PHAC) have worked together on the development of Canadian 24-Hour Movement Guidelines to promote healthy active living in the Canadian population.

-The Canadian Physical Activity Guidelines, released in January 2011, encourage children and youth to participate in a variety of enjoyable and safe physical activities that support their natural development.
+The Canadian 24-Hour Movement Guidelines for Children and Youth (ages 5-17 years), encourage children and youth to participate in a variety of enjoyable and safe physical activities that support their natural development.
 The guidelines describe the amount and types of physical activity that offer substantial health benefits for Canadians.

-For health benefits, children (aged 5 − 11 years) and youth (aged 12 − 17 years) should accumulate at least 60 minutes of moderate- to vigorous-intensity physical activity daily.
+For health benefits, children and youth (aged 5 − 17 years) should accumulate at least 60 minutes of moderate- to vigorous-intensity physical activity daily.
 This should include:

 - Vigorous-intensity activities at least 3 days per week